mccc28/itelective3-web/README.md

 </p>

 ## Project Description
 The Computer Studies Cluster is proposing a system that could hold data records of students' exam grades scaling from freshmen to seniors.
+Using MEVN Framework the CS will be creating a website intended for student users to interact with while the faculty members will be the admins and will be inputting the grades of the students in the said website.

-## Possible Sub-system
+## Possible Sub-systems